The Head And The Heart

 Frequently Asked Questions

-Some of The Head And The Heart's most popular songs include Rivers and Roads, Honeybee, Another Story.
-These tracks have impressed fans and helped cement their place in the music industry.
+The Head And The Heart's most streamed songs include Rivers and Roads, Honeybee, Another Story.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.